About

 Functional Programming

-Scrypt also aims to promote functional programming.
-While the basic usage of Scrypt is not purely functional, its internals were built using strong functional foundations and encourages developers to use functional programming in their services and controllers as much as possible.
+Scrypt also aims to promote functional programming (or at least to avoid object oriented code).
+While the basic usage of Scrypt is not purely functional, its internals were built using strong functional foundations (to the extent you can with a non pure functional language) and encourages developers to use functional programming in their services and controllers as much as possible.
 Scrypt also includes a small bulit-in Utils library which contains some common pure functions:

 - Filter